 The Rules make provision for increases in pensions in payment and deferred pensions.
-Both pensions in payment and deferred pensions (excluding any benefits accrued under the Printing section post 1 September 2007) were increased from 1 January 2020 by a 3% increase, as the actual increase in the Retail Price Index for the period October 2018 to October 2019 was 2.2%.
-Any proportion of pension accrued under the Printing section post 1 September 2007 was increased by 1.3%.
+Both pensions in payment and deferred pensions (excluding any benefits accrued under the Printing section post 1 September 2007) were increased from 1 January 2022 by a 6% increase, as the actual increase in the Retail Price Index for the period October 2020 to October 2021 was 6%.
+Any proportion of pension accrued under the Printing section post 1 September 2007 was increased by 2.5%.
 These increases were made in accordance with the Rules.
+Any members who retired or left the schemes during the current scheme year, will receive a pro rata increase.